Generative-Discriminative Complementary Learning: Proposed Method

-where $\ell$ is the cross-entropy loss, $C$ is a function modeled by a neural network with softmax layer as the final layer to produce class probability outputs, and $\bar{C}(X)=\mM^\intercal C(X)$.
+where $\ell$ is the cross-entropy loss, $C$ is a function modeled by a neural network with softmax layer as the final layer to produce class probability outputs, $\bar{C}(X)=\mM^\intercal C(X)$, and $C^{mi}$ is another function modeled by a neural network with class probability outputs.
 From the objective function, we can see that our method naturally combines generative and discriminative components in a unified framework.
 Specifically, the component \textcircled{ b} performs pure discriminative complementary learning on the complementarily-labeled data (only learns $C$), and the components \textcircled{ a } and \textcircled{ c } perform generative and discriminative learning simultaneously (learn both $G$ and $C$).

-The three components in Eq.~(\ref{Eq:main_obj}) correspond to the following three divergences: 1) Component \textcircled{ a } corresponds to Jensen-Shannon divergence between $P_X$ and $Q_X$.
-2) Component \textcircled{ b } represents KL divergence between $Q'_{\bar{Y}|X}$ and $P_{\bar{Y}|X}$, and 3) Component \textcircled{ c } corresponds to KL divergence between $Q_{Y|X}$ and $Q'_{Y|X}$, where $Q'_{Y|X}$ is a conditional distribution of ordinary labels given features modeled by $C$ and $Q'_{\bar{Y}|X}$ is a conditional distribution of complementary labels given features implied by $Q'_{Y|X}$ through the relation $Q'_{\bar{Y}|X}=\mM Q'_{Y|X}$.
+The three components in Eq.~(\ref{Eq:main_obj}) correspond to the following three divergences: 1) component \textcircled{ a } corresponds to Jensen-Shannon divergence between $P_X$ and $Q_X$, 2) component \textcircled{ b } represents KL divergence between $P_{\bar{Y}|X}$ and $Q'_{\bar{Y}|X}$, and 3) component \textcircled{ c } corresponds to KL divergence between $Q'_{Y|X}$ and $Q_{Y|X}$, where $Q'_{Y|X}$ is a conditional distribution of ordinary labels given features modeled by $C$ and $Q'_{\bar{Y}|X}$ is a conditional distribution of complementary labels given features implied by $Q'_{Y|X}$ through the relation $Q'_{\bar{Y}|X}=\mM^\intercal Q'_{Y|X}$.
 The following theorem demonstrates that minimizing these three divergences in our objective can effectively reduce the divergence between $Q_{YX}$ and $P_{YX}$. \begin{Theorem} Let $P_{YX}$ and $Q_{YX}$ denote the data distribution and the distribution implied by our model, respectively.
 Let $Q'_{Y|X}$ ($Q'_{\bar{Y}|X}$) denote the conditional distribution of ordinary (complementary) labels given features induced by the parametric model $C$.
 If $\mM$ is full rank, we have

 where $d_{TV}$ is the total variation distance, $d_{JS}$ is the Jensen-Shannon divergence, $d_{KL}$ is the KL divergence, and $c_1$ and $c_2$ are two constants. \end{Theorem} A proof of Theorem \ref{Theorem:theorem1} is provided in Section S1 of the supplementary file.
 An illustrative figure that shows the relations between the quantities in Theorem \ref{Theorem:theorem1} is also provided in Section S2 of the supplementary file.